-- (a) Engines Manufactured in 2000 and Prior.
-Note will be ineligible to compete from the start of the 2017/18 season. - (i) Engine must be a standard production engine, mass produced and freely available to the public via any dealership.
-This means engines sold via specialised dealers only, or only available in restricted or limited volume are not eligible. - (ii) All engines must carry original manufacturer model number and serial ID plates, sticker, etc. These will be located on the engine.
-Loss of this
+- (a) Engines Manufactured in 2001 and Onward, must comply as per listed below - (i) Engine must be a standard production engine, mass produced and freely available to the public.
+This means engines sold via specialised dealers only, or only available in restricted or limited volume are not eligible.
+Special order parts not acceptable.
+Optional parts not acceptable.

-- information will mean the competitor will have to apply through SRA Board to have this information re-instated and verified before competing. - (iii) The upgrading of engines from their original year specification will not be accepted. - (iv) The factory super session of parts is acceptable. - (v) The fitting of earlier model parts or back fitting is not acceptable. - (vi) Aftermarket parts other than permitted parts will have to be verified by SRA Technical committee prior to competition. - (vii) Tell tales can be moved to observer's side.
-Tell tale must reflect same diameter as original OEM tell tale. - (viii) Exceptions.
-Spark plugs, propellers carburettor jets, ignition timing, nose cone torque tamers, reeds, oil injection pumps can be removed as a safety measure this includes lines and receivers, rev limiter can be disconnected, one piece drive shaft, one piece prop shaft allowed. - (ix) Fuel pumps.
-Electric fuel pumps are acceptable provided fuel passes through the original unaltered fuel pump onto engine and is operational.
-The electric pump must turn off with cut out switch. - (x) Gear Box - (A) The permitted fitting of nose cones is not to include additional fluting to aid water pick up.
+- (ii) All engines must carry original manufacturer model number and serial ID plates, sticker, etc. These will be located on the engine.
+Loss of this information will mean the Competitor will have to apply through SRA Board to have this information re-instated and verified before competing. - (iii) The upgrading of engines from their original year specification will not be accepted. - (iv) The factory supersession of parts is acceptable. - (v) The fitting of earlier model parts or back fitting is not acceptable. - (vi) Aftermarket parts will have to be verified by SRA Technical Committee prior to competition. - (vii) Exceptions: propellers, nose cone, torque tamers and spark plugs. - (viii) Fuel pumps: Electric fuel pumps are acceptable provided fuel passes through the original unaltered fuel system.
+The electric pump must turn off with cut out switch. - (ix) Gear Box - (A) Nose cones are permitted; however are not to include additional fluting to aid water pick up.
 The fitting of the nose cone will not compromise the original contour of the gearbox.

 Water pick ups are not permitted to be blocked off or restricted and must not compromise the visual existence of the inlet holes from standard.

-- (xi) Welded propellers must supply crack test certificate every 12 months. - (xii) Single propeller systems only.
+- (B) Welded propellers must supply crack test certificate every 12 months. - (C) Single propeller systems only. - (D) Removal of metal from skeg not permitted.

-- (xiii) Removal of metal from skeg not permitted. - (xiv) Gear box must have correct ratio gear set in for that model. - (xv) Gear box must have forward, neutral, reverse and be controlled from the cockpit. - (xvi) Nose cone point or tip to be plus or minus 8mm from centre line of prop shaft. - (xvii) Overall measurement of standard gearbox measured from rear of gearbox housing to leading tip of gearbox may not be increased by more the 100mm by the fitting of any nose cone. - (xviii) Skeg to have no metal removed from original.
+- (E) Gear box must have correct ratio gear set for that model. - (F) Gear box must have forward, neutral, reverse and be controlled from the cockpit. - (G) Nose cone point or tip to be plus or minus 8mm from centre line of prop shaft. - (H) Overall measurement of standard gearbox measured from rear of gearbox housing to leading tip of gearbox may not be increased by more the 100mm by the fitting of any nose cone. - Skeg to have no metal removed from original.
 Torque tamers allowed.
-Damaged Skegs to be rebuilt refer 9.17 - (xix) Welded nose cones are permissible refer 9.17. - (xx) Nose cone not to extend more than 200mm above prop shaft centre line vertically. - (xxi) Cavitation plate on gearbox to have no metal added or removed. - (xxii) One piece drive shafts allowable. - (b) Power Head. - (i) No changes to manufacturer's specifications are allowed. - (ii) No metal is to be added. - (iii) No metal is to be removed, except for normal reconditioning - (iv) No modifications to exhaust tuner and/or exhaust reliefs. - (v) All wiring looms must ID that particular model and serial no. - (c) Electronics. - (i) Piggy back computer to aid engine computer is not permitted. - (ii) Drive by wire.
+Damaged skegs to be rebuilt - refer rule 9.17. - (J) Welded nose cones are permissible refer rule 9.17. - (K) Nose cone not to extend more than 200mm above prop shaft centre line vertically. - (L) Cavitation plate on gearbox to have no metal added or removed. - (b) Power Head - (i) No changes to manufacturer's specifications are allowed. - (ii) No metal is to be added. - (iii) No metal is to be removed, except for normal reconditioning - (iv) No modifications to exhaust tuner and/or exhaust reliefs. - (v) All wiring looms must ID that particular model and serial no. - (c) Electronics - (i) Original factory Engine Management Systems to remain in place unaltered and to retain standard manufactures engine software settings.
+Manufacture service updates accepted. - (ii) Piggy back computer is not permitted. - (iii) Drive by wire.
 No steering is to be drive by wire or wireless.
-No throttle is to be drive by wire or wireless, unless it can be shown to SRA technical that the throttle WILL close off completely when: - (A) Loss of voltage to the system; - (B) Total collapse of system; - (C) Fusion in the system. - (D) Gearshift by wire or wireless is acceptable. - (d) Fuel. - (i) Unleaded or premium unleaded only.
+No throttle is to be drive by wire or wireless, unless it can be shown to SRA technical that the throttle WILL close off completely when: - (A) Loss of voltage to the system; - (B) Total collapse of system; - (C) Fusion in the system.